dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/sort-filter-page.md

 Test the app:

 * Select the **Students** tab and enter a search string.
-If you're using SQLite, the filter is case-insensitive only if you implemented the optional `ToUpper` code shown earlier.
+If you're using SQLite, the filter is not case sensitive only if you implemented the optional `ToUpper` code shown earlier.

 * Select **Search**.